gavincabbage/chiv/README.md

 ---

 This project provides the `chiv` package and a simple CLI wrapper of the same name.
+It requires Go 1.13.

 Use `chiv` to download relational data from a database and format it before uploading to Amazon S3.
 Built-in formats include CSV, YAML and JSON.